Joel Castro Pereira

-Joel Dinis Castro Pereira ([ʒuˈɛl diˈniʃ ˈkaʃtɾu pɨˈɾɐjɾɐ]; born 28 June 1996) is a professional footballer who plays as a goalkeeper for Eredivisie club RKC Waalwijk.
+Joel Dinis Castro Pereira ([ʒuˈɛl diˈniʃ ˈkaʃtɾu pɨˈɾɐjɾɐ]; born 28 June 1996) is a professional footballer who plays as a goalkeeper for EFL League One club Reading.

 Pereira joined Manchester United's youth system in 2012.
 He made three first-team appearances for the club and spent time on loan at Rochdale, Belenenses, Vitória de Setúbal, Kortrijk, Hearts and Huddersfield Town.
 In July 2021, he joined Dutch club RKC Waalwijk after his contract at United expired.

 Pereira initially played youth international football for his country of birth, Switzerland, before making more than 30 appearances for Portugal's youth national teams.

 Early life

 Pereira was born in Boudevilliers, in the Swiss Canton of Neuchâtel, to Portuguese parents from Cabeceiras de Basto.
 In his childhood, he played football for FC Le Locle and Neuchâtel Xamax.

 Club career

 Manchester United

 Pereira signed for Manchester United at the age of 16 in 2012.
 He was part of the team that won the 2014–15 Under-21 Development League title, and extended his contract on 13 August 2015, amidst a goalkeeping saga at the club.
+His sole Premier League appearance for Manchester United came against Crystal Palace F.C. on 21 May 2017.

 On 4 June 2021, Manchester United announced a list with eight players whose contracts are set to expire, with one of them being Joel Pereira.